When it comes to wellness, women are increasingly turning to cold showers for their wide-ranging therapeutic benefits.

 The shock of an icy blast can be powerfully distracting, taking women out of their heads and away from negative thoughts.
 This mind-over-matter effect can provide a mood boost.

 While clinical depression requires medical treatment, many menopausal women find that incorporating brisk cold showers into their self-care routine leaves them feeling more energized and uplifted.
+This is all a a good sign that cold showers may help with depression.

 Effects on Appearance